 Take these smart steps to prevent children from choking, but know what to do if it occurs.

 Choking occurs when an object gets stuck in a child’s airway, making it difficult for oxygen to get to the lungs.
 Children younger than 3 are most at risk for choking.
-That’s because toddlers have a propensity for placing things in their mouths; children get distracted while they are eating and laugh and move around; and because they have smaller airways than adults.
+That’s because toddlers tend to put things in their mouths; children get distracted while they are eating and laugh and move around; and because they have smaller airways than adults.

 - Pay attention to labels when purchasing toys for your child.